Trumpeter swan: Predators and mortality

-Predators of trumpeter swan eggs include common ravens (Corvus corax), common raccoons (Procyon lotor), wolverines (Gulo gulo), American black bears (Ursus americanus), grizzly bears (Ursus arctos horribilis), coyotes (Canis latrans), gray wolves (Canis lupus), mountain lions (Puma concolor), and North American river otters (Lontra canadensis).
+Predators of trumpeter swan eggs include common ravens (Corvus corax), common raccoons (Procyon lotor), wolverines (Gulo gulo), American black bears (Ursus americanus), grizzly bears (Ursus arctos horribilis), coyotes (Canis latrans), gray wolves (Canis lupus), pumas (Puma concolor), and North American river otters (Lontra canadensis).
 Nest location can provide partial protection from most mammalian nest predators, especially if placed on islands or floating vegetation in deep waters.
 Most of the same predators will prey on young cygnets, as well as common snapping turtles (Chelhydra serpentina), California gulls (Larus californicus), great horned owls (Bubo virginianus), red foxes (Vulpes vulpes) and American mink (Neogale vison).
-Larger cygnets and, rarely, nesting adults may be ambushed by golden eagles (Aquila chrysaetos), bobcats (Lynx rufus), and probably both coyotes and gray wolves.
+Larger cygnets and, rarely, nesting adults may be ambushed by golden eagles (Aquila chrysaetos), bobcats (Lynx rufus), and probably coyotes, wolves and pumas.

 When their eggs and young are threatened, the parents can be quite aggressive, initially displaying with head bobbing and hissing.
 If this is not sufficient, the adults will physically combat the predator, battering with their powerful wings.
 Adults have managed to beat predators equal to their own weight such as coyotes in confrontations.
 Predation of adults, when they are not nesting, is extremely rare; golden and bald eagles, and coyotes can pose a threat, but substantiated cases are very few.
 Photos of an exceptional attack by a bald eagle (Haliaeetus leucocephalus) on an adult trumpeter swan in flight were taken in 2008, although the swan survived the predation attempt.
-In another case, a coyote succeed killing an injured adult trumpeter swan.
+In another case, a coyote succeeded in killing an injured adult trumpeter swan.

 In captivity, members of this species have survived to 33 years old and, in the wild, have lived to at least 24 years.
 Young trumpeter swans may have as little as 40% chance of survival due variously to disturbance and destruction by humans, predation, nest flooding, and starvation.
 In some areas, though, the breeding success rate is considerably greater and, occasionally, all cygnets may reach maturity.
 Mortality in adults is quite low, with the survival rate usually being 80–100% annually, unless they are hunted by humans.